woodenclock/tp/docs/DeveloperGuide.md

 - Lost among the pages?
 Head to the [Table of Contents](https://ay2324s1-cs2113t-w11-2.github.io/tp/DeveloperGuide.html#table-of-contents) to look for the right pages.
 - Need help with the functionalities?
-Head to the [Features](https://ay2324s1-cs2113t-w11-2.github.io/tp/DeveloperGuide.html#features-) page for detailed guidance.
+Head to the [Features](https://ay2324s1-cs2113t-w11-2.github.io/tp/UserGuide.html#features-) page in the User Guide for detailed guidance.
 - Do you have a question for us?
 Head to the [FAQ](https://ay2324s1-cs2113t-w11-2.github.io/tp/DeveloperGuide.html#faq-) page.
 - Do you want a concise summary of all functionalities?